 Admission is included with general admission to Atlanta History Center.
-Access is on a first come, first served basis.
-A 12-minute film is projected onto the painting every hour beginning at 10:00am Tuesday–Sunday.
-The last presentation is at 3:00pm daily.
-Learn more on our FAQ.
+A 12-minute film is projected onto the painting every hour beginning at 10am Tuesday–Sunday.
+The last presentation is at 3pm daily.

 On February 22, 2019, Atlanta History Center opened Cyclorama: The Big Picture, featuring the fully restored cyclorama painting, The Battle of Atlanta.